 A Passion for Healthy, Mindful Eating & Ayurveda

 Meredith Klein, the founder of Pranaful, is a Los Angeles-based private chef and Ayurveda lifestyle coach who is passionate about helping individuals experience radical transformation through the practices of meditation and healthy, mindful eating.
-She creates internationally-inspired, Ayurvedically-influenced organic cuisine, and offers nourishment education workshops and consultations.
-A student of Zen Master Thich Nhat Hanh, Meredith teaches meditation at retreats and workshops, in addition to offering Ayurvedic consultations and mindfulness-based life coaching.
+She creates internationally-inspired, Ayurvedically-influenced organic cuisine, and offers workshops and retreats in addition to 1-on-1 consultations.

 Meredith's food is regularly showcased at yoga and mindful living events across the country.
 She provides food for private parties and events in addition to offering personal chef services.
 Meredith has taught classes and workshops at Google's Los Angeles office, the Lightning in a Bottle festival, UCLA, and UC-Berkeley, in addition to offering her own cooking retreats.
 She is the creator of an award-winning organic vegan frozen yogurt, and has consulted with other restaurants and cafes in Los Angeles for the design of healthy vegan and vegetarian menu options.

 An avid yoga practitioner, Meredith cultivates the same sense of mindfulness and meditation she experiences on her yoga mat in her culinary endeavors.
 Through her keen interest in and study of Ayurveda, she integrates ancient healing principles into her menu design.
 She has, likewise, been influenced in the kitchen by Buddhist teachings transmitted by her primary teacher, Thich Nhat Hanh, and through her studies with Zen chef and monk Edward Espe Brown.
 Meredith is a member of The Center for Mindful Eating, and is an ordained member of the Order of Interbeing, Thich Nhat Hanh’s core community of lay practitioners.